Contact our Compass Student Services

-At Champlain, we are committed to recognizing and supporting students academic achievements.
+At Champlain, we are committed to recognizing and supporting students' academic achievements.
 Each year, Champlain invests more than $35 million toward scholarships.
-This supports more than 90% of students to pay part of their educational costs with scholarships that do not have to repaid.
+This supports more than 90% of students in paying part of their educational costs with scholarships that do not have to be repaid.

 Students will be reviewed for a variety of institutional scholarships that recognize superior academic achievement, student financial need or both.

 All admitted applicants who complete the Free Application for Federal Student Aid (FAFSA) will be considered for Champlain's need-based scholarships.
-These scholarships are awarded to students with demonstrated financial need, which allows the College to enroll the brightest, most diverse students regardless of family income.
+These scholarships are awarded to students with demonstrated financial need, which allows the College to enroll the brightest, most engaged students regardless of family income.

 Our financial aid staff awards scholarships that match the student's level of achievement, need and other characteristics.
 To make the process easy to navigate, there are no separate scholarship applications to complete.

 Our scholarships are renewed annually as long as the student remains enrolled full time.
 No minimum GPA is required for scholarship renewal and awards do not need to be repaid.
 Champlain College scholarships are applied towards the student's cost of attendance.